redstone-finance/redstone-docs/docs/Introduction.md

 #### Our Solution

 RedStone allows data to be provided on-demand rather than on a fixed schedule.
-This is achieved by storing data off of the blockchain as cryptography signed packages.
-Data can be fetched by smart contracts of dApps whenever necessary.
+This is achieved by storing data off of the blockchain as cryptography signed packages and allowin smart contracts of dApps to fetch data whenever necessary.
 To ensure data integrity, Arweave, a decentralized network that offers data storage is leveraged.
 Redstone provides data to Arweave as a method of accountability because RedStone cannot influence Arweave’s decentralized network.
 Therefore, Arweave provides an unchangeable ‘source of truth’ about the data provided by RedStone.
-This approach improves efficiency and reduces costs for dApps to access data feeds.
+Overall, this approach improves efficiency and significantly reduces the costs for dApps to access data feeds.

 ### Problem #2: The typical monolithic architecture of oracles limits scalability.